brycecherry75/AdvancedAnalogWrite/README.md

 read(pin): Reads the PWM value of a certain pin

+RestartMillisMicros(): Disables clock output on pins used by the timer (usually Timer/Counter 0 and its corresponding OCxx pins) and restarts millis()/micros()/delay()

+ReturnAvailablePrescalers(pin, *AvaiablePrescalers, *AvailablePrescalers_byte)): Returns available internal prescalers to *AvailablePrescalers (uint16_t) and *AvailablePrescalers_byte based on a given pin; a 0 indicates the end of the number of prescalers and the array passed to *AvailablePrescalers is AvailablePrescalersPerTimer - the corresponding AvailablePrescalers_byte array value is used for start()

+ReturnMaximumPWMvalue(pin): Returns a uint32_t maximum PWM value on a given pin (result will be 0 if unsupported)

+ExternalClockCapabilityCheck(pin): Returns a bool if this pin can be externally clocked by a Tx pin input

+ReturnTpin(pin): Returns the T input hardware function e.g. on an ATmega328P, 5/6 (OC0x) will return 0 for T0 and 9/10 (OC1x) will return 1 for T1; otherwise, it will return 255 if a pin does not support external clocking by a T pin

+ReturnAvailablePWMmodes(pin, *AvailablePWMmodes): Returns *AvailablePWMmodes (uint8_t) based on a given pin; a 0 indicates the end of the number of PWM modes and the array passed to *AvailablePWMmodes is AvailablePWMmodesPerTimer

+Minimum_OCRA_ICR is used for variable frequency based on OCRA and ICR values.

 PIN DETAILS WITH PWM RESOLUTIONS (T pin is not used by millis/micros/delay - first pin is OCxA):